coderjee/angular2-seed/README.md

  Create  file “app/main.ts” , see the code in file

 “This code initializes the platform that your application runs in, then uses the platform to bootstrap your AppModule.”

+Step 9.
+Define the page that host your app. create an index.js in root of your project.

+Step 10.
+Create a style.css in root of your project.

+Step 11.
+Run your first demo app.
+	$ npm start